Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 While these changes may seem as an improvement to some, it's important to point out that the interfaces we've defined serve **no practical purpose other than making unit testing possible**.
 There's no need for actual polymorphism in our design, so, as far as our code is concerned, these abstractions are _autotelic_ (i.e. abstractions for the sake of abstractions).

-Let's try to reap the benefits of all that work and write a unit test for `SolarCalculator.GetSolarTimesAsync(...)`:
+Regardless, let's try to reap the benefits of all that work and write a unit test for `SolarCalculator.GetSolarTimesAsync(...)`:

 ```csharp
 public class SolarCalculatorTests